 GOV.UK provides information on reporting crimes and getting compensation, which covers claiming compensation if you were the victim of a violent crime, after an accident or injury, for victims of modern slavery and human trafficking, for victims of terrorist attacks abroad and for victims of uninsured or hit and run drivers.

-Citizens Advice provides extensive information on claiming compensation for personal injuries, as well as information on dealing with the consequences of work accidents, insurance claims following accidents etc (search for “accidents”).
+Citizens Advice provides extensive information on claiming compensation for personal injuries, as well as information on dealing with the consequences of work accidents, accidents and illness whilst travelling, insurance claims following accidents etc (search for “accidents”).

 The Association of Personal Injury Lawyers (APIL) has been fighting for the rights of injured people for almost 30 years.
 A not-for-profit campaign organisation, APIL’s 3,500 member lawyers (mainly solicitors, barristers and legal executives) are dedicated to protecting and enhancing access to justice, improving the services provided for victims of personal injury, and campaigning to change the law wherever appropriate.